dexie/dexie-website/docs/Table/Table.bulkPut().md

 ### Errors

 If some operations fail, `bulkPut()` will ignore those failures but return a rejected Promise with a [Dexie.BulkError](/docs/DexieErrors/Dexie.BulkError) referencing failures.
 If caller does not catch that error, transaction will abort.
-If caller wants to ignore the failures, the `bulkPut()` operations must be caught.
-NOTE: If you call `bulkPut()` outside a transaction scope and an error occur on one of the operations, the successful operations will still be persisted to DB!
-If this is not desired, surround your call to `bulkPut()` in a transaction and do not catch the `bulkPut()` operation but just the transaction promise!**
+If caller wants to ignore the failures, the `bulkPut()` operations must be caught. **NOTE: If you call `bulkPut()` outside a transaction scope and an error occur on one of the operations, the successful operations will still be persisted to DB!
+If this is not desired, surround your call to `bulkPut()` in a transaction and catch transaction's promise instead of the `bulkPut()` operation.**

 ### Remarks